 We welcome your child and family to St. Christopher’s Episcopal Preschool and hope the learning experience here will be a happy, wholesome one.
 We strive to give your child the loving care and guidance that children need in their formative years.
 As parents, you are encouraged to visit us, ask questions and make suggestions.
 The best assurance for the success of your child’s educational experience is the close cooperation and understanding of you and our staff.

 The weekday program has been planned for ages 15 months through Kindergarten children with the goal of helping them develop their spiritual, social, emotional, intellectual and physical development.
 This handbook has been prepared so you may know our policies and better understand the program as we work together to help your child through a successful year in our program.

 St. Christopher’s Episcopal Preschool will not exclude children due to race, color, nationality, ethnic or religious origin.

 St. Christopher’s Episcopal Preschool is located in the education wing of St. Christopher’s Episcopal Church.
 The property is on 5 acres of beautiful land and has many trees.
 The atmosphere for nature exploration is excellent.
-A labyrinth is adjacent to the main parking lot and is often incorporated into the curriculum.
-A fenced playground provides a safe environment for the children to play and exercise.
+A fenced playground and an additional fenced area provides a safe environment for the children to play and exercise.

 We are required to notify parents that St. Christopher’s Episcopal Preschool is located within a gang free zone.
 This means that certain gang-related criminal activity or engaging in organized criminal activity within 1000 feet of our school is a violation of Texas law and is subject to increased penalty.